kheller18/data-structures-algorithms/questions/jQuery.md

 22. Can you tell something about jQuery `each()` method?
     + The `each()` method in jQuery allows us to loop through different datasets such as arrays or objects (even DOM objects).
     + It can be used to loop through a number of DOM objects from the same selectors.
-    + For example, if you want to add a `width=“600”` to all the images in a page then we select all images and loop through each of them and add `width = "600"` to each tag.
+    + For example: if you want to add a `width=“600”` to all the images in a page then we select all images and loop through each of them and add `width = "600"` to each tag.
 We can write the code as below:
       ```
       $("img").each(function(im){
         $(this).attr("width","600")